-The advent of Web 3.0 has raised the importance of transparency among companies built on the blockchain.
-While opening their protocol and mechanisms was already a regular practice for many, the emergent era induced a step beyond the clarity of information and user trust.
-With this crescent urge from members, investors, and even the new generation of employees, the term “radical transparency” has gained fame and traction in the tech space.
-Not only financial reports are released by projects that embrace this concept, but the entire development process is carefully documented and published to the internal and external stakeholders and the community appreciation.
+The advent of Web 3.0 has highlighted the importance of transparency among companies built on the blockchain.
+While many of these companies were already open regarding their protocol and mechanisms, the emergent era has encouraged a step beyond the clarity of information and user trust.
+This has led to the growing prevalence of the term “radical transparency” in the tech space, which refers to the publishing of information regarding not only financial reports but the entire development process.

-Interestingly, this method began to be widely disseminated far from the emerging technologies, in the traditional industry, with Raymond Dalio, an American billionaire and founder of the hedge fund Bridgewater Associates.
-Dalio describes it as a management style that provides extreme exposure of all progress and issues to those involved with the project.
-This approach abandons the individual vision to adopt a collective perspective of development since the details of each area are openly subject to criticism, which might lead to enhancing the quality of the product or service.
+This approach began to be widely disseminated outside of the emerging technologies sphere by Raymond Dalio, an American billionaire and founder of the hedge fund Bridgewater Associates.
+Dalio defines it as a management style that provides extreme exposure to progress and issues to those involved in the project.
+This approach abandons the individual vision in favor of a collective perspective, as details of each area are openly subject to criticism, which could lead to improved product or service quality.

 Transparency and Innovation